 The decision whether to use TDF or TAF depends on individual characteristics as well as availability.
 So far, there are only limited long-term data on TAF.
 If the ART regimen does not include a booster, TAF and TDF have a similar short-term risk of renal adverse events leading to discontinuation and bone fractures.

-TAF should be considered as a first choice over TDF in individuals with:
+TAF\\\ should be considered as a first choice\\\\ over TDF in individuals with:

-- established or high risk of CKD, see page 64; - coadministration of medicines with nephrotoxic drugs or prior TDF toxicity, see page 65; - osteoporosis / progressive osteopenia, high FRAX score or risk factors, see page 61; - history of fragility fracture, see pages 61 and 63 - There are limited data on use of TAF with eGFR < 30 mL/min - Expert opinion pending clinical data
+- established or high risk of CKD, see page 64; - coadministration of medicines with nephrotoxic drugs or prior TDF toxicity, see page 65; - osteoporosis / progressive osteopenia, high FRAX score or risk factors, see page 61; - history of fragility fracture, see pages 61 and 63 - \\\ There are limited data on use of TAF with eGFR < 30 mL/min - \\\\ Expert opinion pending clinical data

-- III Two randomized controlled trials (performed in South Africa and Cameroon) showed that, in comparison with EFV, treatment with DTG in naïve persons was associated with increased weight gain when combined with TAF/FTC, TDF/FTC or TDF/3TC.
-The effect on increased weight was more important for women under treatment containing both DTG and TAF [12], [13] - Nal.
-Can be given as RAL 400 mg bid or RAL 1200 mg (two, 600 mg tablets) qd.
-Note: RAL qd should not be given in presence of an inducer (i.e. TB drugs, antiepileptics) or divalent cations (i.e. calcium, magnesium, iron), in which case RAL should be used bid - V DOR is not active against HIV-2 - VI RPV is not active against HIV-2 - VII A single study has shown increase in CVD risk with cumulative use of DRV/r [14] - VIII TDF/FTC/EVG/c to be used only if eGFR ≥ 70 mL/min.
-It is recommended that TDF/FTC/EVG/c is not initiated in persons with eGFR < 90 mL/min unless this is the preferred treatment - IX EFV: not to be given if history of suicide attempts or mental illness; not active against HIV-2 and HIV-1 group O strains - Potential renal toxicity with ATV/b
+- V RAL can be given as RAL 400 mg bid or RAL 1200 mg (two, 600 mg tablets) qd.
+Note: RAL qd should not be given in presence of an inducer (i.e. TB drugs, antiepileptics) or divalent cations (i.e. calcium, magnesium, iron), in which case RAL should be used bid - VI DOR is not active against HIV-2 - VII RPV is not active against HIV-2 - VIII A single study has shown increase in CVD risk with cumulative use of DRV/r [16] - IX TDF/FTC/EVG/c to be used only if eGFR ≥ 70 mL/min.
+It is recommended that TDF/FTC/EVG/c is not initiated in persons with eGFR < 90 mL/min unless this is the preferred treatment - X EFV: not to be given if history of suicide attempts or mental illness; not active against HIV-2 and HIV-1 group O strains - Of Potential renal toxicity with ATV/b.
+Hyperbilirubinemia and cholelithiasis also possible side effects